vortex-es/vortex-es.github.io/markets/wind-and-site.md

 keywords: wind and site, farm, development, decisions, measuring
 ---

-Wind farm development is a long and challenging task.
+<p class="lead">Wind farm development is a long and challenging task.
 At each stage of the process, decisions have to be taken using the best available information.
-Vortex portfolio has been designed to cost-effectively help you answering some key questions:
+Vortex portfolio has been designed to cost-effectively help you answering some key questions:</p>

 <div clas="row">